corefan/xenko-docs/en/manual/troubleshooting/logging.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Programmer</span>

-You can **log** information about your game while it runs.
+You can **log** information about your game while it runs using [Log](xref:SiliconStudio.Xenko.Engine.ScriptComponent.Log).
 Unlike [profiling](profiling.md), which retrieves information automatically, it's up to you to create your own log messages and define when they're triggered.

 For example, you can create a message to be logged when a certain texture runs and another message to be logged when the texture doesn't run.
 This is useful for investigating how your game is performing.